section-engineering-education/engineering-education/content/articles/building-a-video-cataloging-app-with-react-firebase-and-styled-components/index.md

 You might want to build your video-based social media and I will show you how to build a video cataloging app capable of displaying content in categories ranging from sports, entertainment, educational, etc. can be done with React.js and React-styled components.

-Creating and styling the user interface will be handled with React.js and styled components while firebase will handle storage and catalog (categories) management.
+Creating and styling the user interface will be handled with React.js and styled components while Firebase will handle storage and catalog (categories) management.

 ### Prerequisite
 To follow along with this tutorial, you need basic knowledge of React.js and any other front-end styling library e.g. bootstrap, etc. take out time to enroll in this [React crash course](https://scrimba.com/learn/) by Scrimba for free if you are not comfortable in React.js.

 ### Key takeaways
-At the competition of this tutorial, the reader will have the understanding and knowledge to implement the following:
+At the completion of this tutorial, the reader will have the understanding and knowledge to implement the following:

 - Getting started with React.js
 - Getting started with Firebase
 - Building a video cataloging app with React.js
-- Creating and managing firebase entries
+- Creating and managing Firebase entries
-- Error handling in React.js and firebase
+- Error handling in React.js and Firebase
 - Customizing video components with react-styled-components

 ### Guide to React development cycle